Achuan-2/siyuan-plugin-doctree-focus/README.md

 Click the "Exit Focus" button in the document tree toolbar to return to the normal document tree view.

-## Installation

-1. Open SiYuan and go to Settings -> Marketplace -> Plugins
-2. Search for "DocTree Focus"
-3. Click "Install"

 ## Manual Installation